7th May 2013, 08:23 PM #8

 Imagine how flexible they'd be if you didn't fully inflate them.

-How come people haven't used that idea in windsurf boards yet? - Probably because it's a crap idea.The wind looks rubbish over Easter – but try beaches open to NE winds on Sunday.
+How come people haven't used that idea in windsurf boards yet? - Probably because it's a crap idea.Local wind only this week?
+Catch it if you can.